Oxeo/doxeo/README.md

  sudo make install
 ```

-### Install Qtscript
+### Install QtDeclarative for QJSEngine

- 1. Create a folder qtscript-build next to the repository qtscript
+ 1. Create a folder qtdeclarative-build next to the repository qtdeclarative
- 2. Go to the folder qtscript-build and do:
+ 2. Go to the folder qtdeclarative-build and do:
 ```
- qmake ../qtscript/qtscript.pro
+ qmake ../qtdeclarative/qtdeclarative.pro
  make -j4
  sudo make install
 ```